KarzanBotani/devday/README.md

 # devday
-A website for Odd Hill's Developer Days.
-Built using KeystoneJS.
+A project for Odd Hill's Utvecklardag (Developer's Day).